-A organization’s website is it’s shopfront online and as organizations scale, their websites become more connected with their computer network for an increasing amount of API calls, be it for e-commerce or support calls.
+An organization’s website is its shopfront online and as organizations scale, their websites become more connected with their computer network for an increasing amount of API calls, be it for e-commerce or support calls.

 Any weaknesses in your network could result in delays of failures on your website and result in losses.
 Internet connections can be unstable and become single points of failure in your network.

-You can keep on top of these failure conditions with an internet monitor that continuously monitors your internet anfd network connections.
+You can keep on top of these failure conditions with an internet connection monitor that continuously monitors your internet and network connections.

-Here is our list of the best internet monitoring software and tools:
+Here is our list of the best internet monitoring software:

-- Paessler Internet Monitoring with PRTG EDITOR’S CHOICE A three-in-one network, server, and application monitor.
+- Paessler Internet Monitoring with PRTG A three-in-one network, server, and application monitor.
 This monitoring platform is a collection of individual monitors that the user can customize by selecting which sensors to turn on.
-Start 30-day free trial.

 - Outages.io A hybrid network monitoring system with a cloud-based control panel and a choice of hardware or software onsite monitors.